 Scrapple (a.k.a Scraps!!)

 This brekkie item is a fav in the mid-Atlantic states.
 It’s basically made up of the parts of a pig that most people don’t want to eat.
 It’s boiled, minced, has cornmeal and spices added to it, then it’s nicely shaped into a loaf to make you not think of what it is.

 Haggis instead of a hash brown

 If you thought scrapple was bad, then you won’t want to read what’s in the Scot’s fav, haggis.
-Consisting of the sheep’s heart, liver, and lungs, along with some oatmeal, onion, suet, and spices to hold it altogether and to give it some flavor.
+Consisting of the sheep’s heart, liver, and lungs, along with some oatmeal, onion, suet, and spices to hold it all together and to give it some flavor.
 This will really keep you going all day long — if you can stomach it!